 Damarel Systems International offers software solutions for airlines and airport operations.
 Airport software solutions cover passenger processing, ground handling, and information systems.

 Ground handling and ground operations software.
 For airport terminal operations Damarel Systems International offers FiNDnet Suite, a cloud-based solution.
 It includes accounting and flight information systems as well as revenue and management modules.
 The suite modules are:

 Damarel Systems solutions work in compliance with third-party management systems, Common-Use Terminal Equipment (CUTE) and Common Use Passenger Processing Systems (CUPPS).
 Depending on airport requirements, the software can be customized.

-Collins Aerospace, formerly known as Rockwell Collins, Inc. provides the solutions for airport self-service, baggage handling, and staff management, as well as landside operations.
-Rockwell Collins solutions can be easily integrated into existing systems already in use at airports.
-The solution is available both in the cloud and on-premise.
+Collins Aerospace, formerly known as Rockwell Collins, Inc, provides solutions for airport self-service, baggage handling, and staff management, as well as landside operations.
+Collins Aerospace solutions can be easily integrated into existing systems already in use at airports.
+The product can be deployed both in the cloud and on-premise.
 Collins Aerospace offers the following categories of airport management operations:

-ARINC SelfServ, ARINC Automated Passport Control (APC) Kiosk – passenger facilitation solution with biometric identity management.
+- ARINC SelfServ, ARINC Automated Passport Control (APC) Kiosk is a passenger facilitation solution with biometric identity management.
 Check-in kiosks integrate with passport reading devices, card readers, security cameras, biometric systems, and allow the travelers to tag their baggage.
-Rockwell Collins common use systems have multi-user system environment (MUSE) applications.
+Collins Aerospace common use systems have multi-user system environment (MUSE) applications.

-ARINC AIM Physical Security and ARINC VeriPax – security solutions.
+Security solutions.
+ARINC AIM Physical Security and ARINC VeriPax, and ARINC airport cybersecurity

 SITA is a leading vendor of aeronautical software that is used by over 1,000 airports worldwide.
 SITA offers solutions for airport commercial management.
 Airport solutions by SITA are cloud-based and cover passenger processing, border control, cybersecurity, business intelligence, airport operations, marketing, day-of-travel services, and near-field communications (NFC).
 SITA solutions are available in mobile mode.